-The distinctive feature of this cultivar is the large soft pink flower heads with yellow anthers.
+The distinctive feature of this cultivar is the large soft-pink inflorescences with yellow anthers.
 Blooms fade to white as they age.

 This bottlebrush may be a cultivar of Callistemon citrinus and was developed by a Queensland nursery.

 Author’s note: In our cold climate garden, flowers appear in large numbers during mid summer with sporadic flowering at other times.
 The foliage complements the blooms.
 Honeyeaters are constant visitors to the flowers.
 It has proven to be a very hardy, free flowering shrub in our garden.
 Remove the inflorescences as they fade.
 This will encourage new growth and increase the number of inflorescences.

 This cultivar is reported to be one of the best pink bottlebrushes.
 Grow in full sun for best results.
 Tolerates poor drainage and dry conditions.
 Will do better if some water is provided in hot and dry times.
 Prune after flowering and apply a suitable fertiliser to promote denser bushes with more inflorescences every year.